-LOS ANGELES (CNS) - Police across the Southland were on heightened alert today as voting wraps up in a highly contentious presidential election that has led to fears of large demonstrations -- regardless of whether President Donald Trump wins or if Democrat Joe Biden unseats him.
+LOS ANGELES (CNS) - Police across the Southland will be on heightened alert tomorrow as voting wraps up in a highly contentious presidential election that has led to fears of large protests -- regardless of the winner – and possible looting or violence.

-Business owners have been making preparations for the possibility of chaos and looting, with some choosing to board up their windows or remove merchandise from shops and store fronts.
+Business owners have also been making preparations, with some choosing to board up their windows or remove merchandise from shops and store fronts.
 That work began more than a week ago in some business districts, most notably in Beverly Hills, where Rodeo Drive will be completely closed to pedestrians and vehicles on Tuesday and Wednesday.

 “As Election Day approaches and with the potential of increased demonstration and protect activity across the region, the city is taking a proactive approach to ensure a safe community for residents, businesses and visitors,'' Beverly Hills Police Chief Dominick Rivetti said in a message to the community last week.
 “Beginning on Halloween and through election week, the Beverly Hills Police Department will be on full alert throughout the residential and business districts.
 Additionally, other law enforcement personnel and private security companies will offer support.
 Some businesses in the city may choose to limit operations during this time.